|Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.|

 The cost to buy a typically priced house in the U.S. ranges from $27,738 to $99,191, depending on down payment size and location.

 That said, home-buying expenses vary a lot depending on the price and condition of the home.
 You also have to consider any improvements you'll want to do to the home after closing.
 And don't forget there are ongoing homeownership expenses as well.

 While there are some costs you can't avoid, the good news is that Clever Real Estate can help offset a portion of what it costs to buy a house.
-After closing, eligible home buyers receive up to 0.5% of their purchase price back.
-If you work with a Clever agent, you could get $1,780 back on a $356,026 home — the national median home value — through our Clever Cash Back rebate program.
+After closing, eligible home buyers could get Clever Cash Back.

 How much money do I need to buy a house?

 To give you an idea of how much you need to save, the chart below shows estimates of all the fees associated with buying a median-priced home.

 Ultimately, if you're wondering how much you should save before buying a house, it depends largely on the purchase price and the size of your down payment.

 For example, if you're putting the traditional 20% down, you'll need to have around $99,191 of the sale price saved up, but with 3.5% down, you'd need $27,738.

 To figure out how much it will cost for you to buy your house, use our calculator below.